 Mortgages and Home Equity Loans

-The tax code retains the deductibility for mortgage interest for current loans without change and for mortgage interest on new loans for up to $750,000 of debt principal.
+The tax code retains the deductibility for mortgage interest for current loans without change.
+For mortgage interest on new loans deductions are up to $750,000 of debt principal.
 Deductions for home equity loan interest has been eliminated except if the loan was acquired to improve your primary residence.

 Offsetting all of potential increases above is a reduction in tax liability resulting from a change in the brackets.
 For married couples, almost all of the changes in the brackets will result in a reduction in taxes, particularly couples making $150,000 and above.
 Notably, the marriage penalty was eliminated for all income levels up to $600,000 per couple by making all of these brackets essentially double the individual bracket.
-For individuals, those making between $157,000 and $165,000 and those between $200,000 and $425,000 will see increase from the change in brackets, while all other income ranges will see a reduction.
+Individuals making between $157,000 and $165,000 and those between $200,000 and $425,000, will see increase from the change in brackets, while all other income ranges will see a reduction.

 Obviously, this is just a primer that touches just a small part of the TCJA’s changes to the tax code.
-For many tax filers, many of the changes to the tax code are offsetting.
-Whether your taxes are going to go up by a little or down by a bit will be difficult to predict without running the numbers.
+For many tax filers, most of the changes to the tax code are offsetting.
+Whether your taxes are going to go up by a little or down by a bit is difficult to predict without running the numbers.